+Question Yes/no Brief Comments (if appropriate) a) Did the audit firm fully address the Terms of Reference? b) Where the audited accounts submitted to the UK office within the deadline? c) Did the audit process run smoothly?

+d) Did the auditors maintain contact with the

+CO and other relevant Sightsavers' officials

+throughout the audit exercise and was there

+good communication?

+e) Were the meetings held with the audit

+partner (to discuss the audit process and

+findings) meaningful and useful?

+f) Did the auditors carry out their task in a

+professional manner?

+• Did the Management Letter identify

+any value-add issues?

+Did the audited financial statements

+meet the UK office requirements and

+were they professionally done (e.g.

+no errors, etc.).

-Question Yes/no Brief comments (if appropriate) a) Did the audit firm fully address the Terms of Reference? b) Were the audited accounts submitted to the UK office within the deadline? c) Did the audit process run smoothly? d) Did the auditors maintain contact with the CO and other relevant Sightsavers' officials throughout the audit exercise and was there good communication? e) Were the meetings held with the audit partner (to discuss the audit process and findings) meaningful and useful? f) Did the auditors carry out their task in a professional manner?
-Did the Management Letter identify any value-add issues?
-Did the audited financial statements meet the UK office requirements and were they professionally done (e.g. no errors, etc.).
+CO and other relevant Sightsavers' officials throughout the audit exercise and was there good communication? e) Were the meetings held with the audit partner (to discuss the audit process and findings) meaningful and useful? f) Did the auditors carry out their task in a professional manner? • Did the Management Letter identify any value-add issues? • Did the audited financial statements meet the UK office requirements and were they professionally done (e.g. CO and other relevant Sightsavers' officials throughout the audit exercise and was there good communication? e) Were the meetings held with the audit partner (to discuss the audit process and findings) meaningful and useful? f) Did the auditors carry out their task in a professional manner? • Did the Management Letter identify any value-add issues? • Did the audited financial statements meet the UK office requirements and were they professionally done (e.g.

-If audit and control review processes are not operating at appropriate level, or the price is out of line with the work performed, then Sightsavers should retender immediately.
-Regardless of this review, the service must be retendered at least every 10 years.
+If audit and control review processes are not operating at appropriate level, or the price is out of line with the work performed then Sightsavers should retender immediately.
+Regardless of this review, the service must be re-tendered at least every 10 years.